 Museo Lazaro Galdiano

-This unconventional museum houses over 12,000 pieces of art ranging from prehistoric coins and jewelry to some of Goya’s most famous drawings and prints.
-Museo Lazaro Galdiano‘s vast collection was once owned by Spanish socialite Jose Lazaro Galdiano, and was converted into a public museum after his death.
+Another hidden treasure is this unconventional museum that houses over 12,000 pieces of art ranging from prehistoric coins and jewelry to some of Goya’s most famous drawings and prints.
+Museo Lazaro Galdiano‘s vast collection was once owned by Spanish socialite Jose Lazaro Galdiano.
+The collection was converted into a public museum after his death.
 During his life, Lazaro Galdiano was also the editor of a literary magazine named La España Moderna and today the museum also holds over 20,000 books from his personal library and archives!

 Where: Calle Serrano, 122